 Nestling in the heart of a pleasant beachfront setting, the amenities at Mae Hat is far greater than the rest of the island and includes a few small supermarkets, a couple of pharmacies a police station and a clinic.
 The only paved street heads straight up a hill from the main pier and from there, to several narrower streets that run up at right angles and parallel to the seafront.

-As much as you can get around the 21 square kilometre (8 square mile) island easily on foot, there are a few roads you can take, albeit some of them being little more than rough tracks and really only suitable for four wheel drive type vehicles.
-Rental agencies hire out mopeds, quad bikes and various all terrain vehicles should you wish to explore Ko Tao island by road or off-road.
+As much as you can get around the 21 square kilometre (8 square miles) island easily on foot, there are a few roads you can take, albeit some of them being little more than rough tracks and really only suitable for four wheel drive type vehicles.
+Rental agencies hire out mopeds, quad bikes and various all-terrain vehicles should you wish to explore Ko Tao island by road or off-road.

-As a tip, try to avoid the motor bike rental outfits in front of the main pier at Mae Hat.
-There has been some rather nasty reports from tourists being exorbitantly overcharged for even the slightest damage done when returning their vehicles.
+As a tip, try to avoid the motorbike rental outfits in front of the main pier at Mae Hat.
+There have been some rather nasty reports from tourists being exorbitantly overcharged for even the slightest damage done when returning their vehicles.
 Rather rent from your resort or someone more reliable like the legendary Mr J.

-Who exactly is Mr J. Well, for starters, he's quite a character I might add, and one who makes no bones about erecting a small manufacturing plant to produce his own brand of homemade condoms.
+Who exactly is Mr J?
+Well, for starters, he's quite a character and one who makes no bones about erecting a small manufacturing plant to produce his own brand of homemade condoms.
 Best of all, if you buy ten you'll get one absolutely free.
-Now here's the thing - According to Mr J. the condoms have a 20 year guarantee.
+Now here's the thing - According to Mr J. The condoms have a 20-year guarantee.
 Don't take my word on this, go ask him yourself.

 I know what you are thinking right now.
 Do I spread them over a twenty year period and wait to see if his predictions come true or do I take it with a pinch of salt and use them all up before I die or better still, before I leave the small island, whichever one comes (excuse the pun) first.
 I'll leave you to your own conclusion.